 To fix this error, there is nothing complicated that you need to do.
 We will try and discuss every potential fix for this error.

-We should carry out the following tasks to fix this error:
+You may carry out the following tasks to fix this SynTP.SYS Blue Screen error on your Windows 11/10 computer:

 - Test your memory.